deuts/deuts.github.io/content/posts/new-vps-checklist/index.md

   - duplicati
   - cloudflare
   - docker
 summary: Got a new Ubuntu or Debian VPS server?
 Here are the things you should do to make the most out of it.
 slug: new-vps-checklist
 ShowToc: true
+draft: false
 ---

 ## Update the system